Alexisbol/ada-template-website/Lucas.md

     <br> We can see a sharper and more sustained drop in dollar return for ARAY
     <br>
     <br>
-    <br> ARAY is a biotech company with important research stages that rely on financing.
-DVA on the other hand mainly provides dialysis services, which are a more stable source of income often tied to insurance reimbursements`
+    <br> <b> ARAY is a biotech company with important research stages that rely on financing.
+DVA on the other hand mainly provides dialysis services, which are a more stable source of income often tied to insurance reimbursements </b>`
   },
   "AGX vs ARTW": {
     json: "{{ site.baseurl }}/data/(AGX,ARTW).json",